juliafmorgado/30DaysOtel/week2/day9.md

 ---

-## Step 5: Run your application
+## Step 5: Run our application

-Start your app with OpenTelemetry enabled:
+Start our app with OpenTelemetry enabled:

 ```bash
 node --require ./instrumentation.js app.js
 ```

-You should see:
+We should see:
 ```
 OpenTelemetry initialized
 Order service listening on port 3000